dsnezhkov/zombieant/README.md

 What if you could be more agnostic to the exact application API you are trying to control.
 Given the objectives you could:

-- Preload the payload into a target binary at specific, often known target address, and release the original binary for it's full execution lifecycle.
+- Preload the payload into a target binary at specific, often known target address, and release the original binary for its full execution lifecycle.
 The payload executes in the memory space of the target process while the target process runs.
 - Find ways to inject/preload generically, irrespective of the available API.
 We do not need to hook a specific set of APIs since we are not trying to subvert the target logic per se but only enslaving it to execute our code and use it as a decoy.
 - Expand malware features by brining mode modules out of band by:
 	- loading via chained preloads